-CrossFit programs start with an intensive series of sessions that teach how to do basic movements like the squat, deadlift, press, jump/land, and olympic lift effectively.
+CrossFit programs start with an intensive series of sessions that teach how to do basic movements like the squat, deadlift, press, jump/land, and Olympic lifts effectively.
 These movements are all very technical and, while there is a learning curve, they challenge the athlete’s coordination and motor control.
 These technical movements teach athletes how to move better and improve shoulder, hip, and knee mechanics.

 b) Identifies athletic weakness and imbalance.

-A struggle with basic swim, bike, and run mechanics could also mean a struggle to maintain good posture in CrossFit’s basic movements: the squat, the deadlift, and the pushup.
-A knowledgeable coach can watch the movements perform and use them as a screening tools to assess strength, muscle flexibility and joint mobility.
+A struggle with basic swim, bike and run mechanics could also mean a struggle to maintain good posture in CrossFit’s basic movements: the squat, the deadlift, and the pushup.
+A knowledgeable coach can watch the movements perform and use them as screening tools to assess strength, muscle flexibility, and joint mobility.
 Potential injury aside, racing down the road with wheels out of alignment, is not the most efficient way to move.

 d) Develops true functional strength.

-To be functional, an exercise should be natural, develop full range of motion, and promote core-to-extremity movement and mid-line stability.
+To be functional, an exercise should be natural, develop a full range of motion, and promote core-to-extremity movement and mid-line stability.
 Functional strength does not need to be sport specific.
 It should focus on building general physical capacity with multi-joint movements that you already do day to day.
-With an improved ability to pull, push, squat, dead lift, jump and even throw, you will approach your sport with greater levels of strength, power, body awareness and confidence.
+With an improved ability to pull, push, squat, deadlift, jump, and even throw, you will approach your sport with greater levels of strength, power, body awareness, and confidence.

 e) Skills that transfer to our specific sports.

-At CrossFit, functional exercises can and should contribute to better swimming, biking and running.
-With a good CrossFit coach and program, understanding of hip and knee mechanics will translate to better run and pedaling mechanics.
+At CrossFit, functional exercises can and should contribute to better swimming, biking, and running.
+With a good CrossFit coach and program, an understanding of hip and knee mechanics will translate to better run and pedaling mechanics.
 Your understanding of shoulder mechanics will enhance swim pull and power.